 The facility and agency have ensured information is available in the most common languages: English and Spanish.
 The agency has the capacity to get other materials translated into other languages as needed and can provide professional interpretive services through contracts.
 The state's women's prison can also translate the admission and orientation materials into Braille for those with significant visual impairments or blindness.
-Individuals with other physical or cognitive challenges confirmed staff are available to help you.
+Individuals with other physical or cognitive challenges can confirm that staff are available to help you.
 Intake staff confirmed that they would take additional time if needed to ensure individuals with cognitive concerns or who can not read truly understand the information provided.
-Inmates have received PREA education at other DOC facilities before coming to Coffeewood Correctional Center.
-The Auditor Interviewed individuals with physical disabilities, who were hearing impaired, who had visual concerns, who were Limited English Proficient, and who had cognitive or significant mental health concerns.
+Inmates have received PREA education at other DOC facilities before coming to Haynesville Correctional Center.
+The Auditor interviewed individuals with physical disabilities, who were hearing impaired, who had visual concerns, who were Limited English Proficient, and who had cognitive or significant mental health concerns.
 The various individuals in each group understood the Zero Tolerance policy toward sexual abuse or harassment and how to report a concern.
 Using a common case management system in VACORIS, the facility can identify concerns in the inmate record that might be a barrier to understanding and addressing those concerns.

 Indicator b).
 OP 038.3 states, "Facility staff must take reasonable steps to ensure Inmates who are limited English proficient are afforded meaningful access to all aspects of the DOC's efforts to prevent, detect, and respond to sexual abuse and sexual harassment to include providing interpreters who can interpret effectively, accurately, and impartially, both receptively and expressively, using any necessary specialized vocabulary."
 The facility provided a contract with an agency that can provide interpretive services in over 100 languages.
 A review of the Homeland Language Services website confirmed the information provided by staff.
 A memo on the new contract acknowledged the input from staff in improving the ability to serve LEP inmates.
 The Virginia DOC has a secondary contract with Purple, which can support inmates who use American Sign Language (ASL).
-The Auditor reviewed the documents to ensure they were current, and the facility provided records supporting the contracts had been in place predating the previous audit cycle.
-The Auditor was unable to speak to any individuals who needed ASL assistance but did speak with inmates who were Limited English Proficient through the use of the interpretive contract.
-Interviews with LEP and Bilingual individuals showed an inconsistent implementation of the policy, including not providing materials in their native language on PREA or the facility's Spanish version of the handbook.
+The Auditor reviewed the documents to ensure they were current, and the facility provided records supporting that the contracts had been in place prior to the previous audit cycle.
+The Auditor was not able to speak to any individuals who needed ASL assistance, but did speak with inmates who were Limited English Proficient through the use of the interpretive contract.
+Interviews with LEP and Bilingual individuals showed a consistent implementation of the policy, including providing materials in their native language on PREA or the facility's Spanish version of the handbook.
 The Intake staff were aware of the need to provide information in the individual's native tongue.
-The facility has Spanish materials available and will use formal interpretive services if bilingual staff are not available to assist in educating residents.
+The facility has Spanish materials available and will use formal interpretive services if bi-lingual staff are not available to assist in educating residents.
 The clinical staff also confirmed they use interpretive services to communicate with inmates.
+Documentation was provided showing that staff had used formal interpretive services during screening/ education.